andrewwinters5000/klimakoffer/index.md

 ## Disclaimer

-This website is password-protected and intended to be used as learning material for the students of "An Introduction to Climate Modeling" (Summer Semester 2023).
+This website is password-protected and intended to be used as learning material for the students of "An Introduction to Climate Modeling" (Summer Semester 2023, UoC).
 It should not be copied, distributed or reproduced in whole or in part, nor passed to any third party.